 Iota Iota Iota is a national college honor society which strives to maintain the feminist values central to Women’s and Gender Studies and to encourage diversity, egalitarianism, and supportive academic environments for all students.
 The Greek letter, iota, was selected for the name to represent the three goddesses Inana, Ishtar, and Isis.
 Iota Iota Iota strives to maintain the feminist values central to Women's and Gender Studies and encourage diversity, egalitarianism, and supportive academic environment for all students.
-It was founded in 1992 at Metropolitan State College of Denver.
+It was founded in 1992 at Metropolitan State University of Denver.
 As known as Triota, the honor society holds annual induction ceremonies, sponsored community service projects and co-sponsored events in over sixty chapters across the US.

 The University of North Carolina Wilmington’s chapter, Beta Nu, was established on September 3, 2010.
 Our chapter induction ceremony took place on December 2, 2010 with nearly thirty guests in attendance.
 The Beta Nu chapter currently has eight members and counting.